Quality-diversity in dissimilarity spaces: Examples

 Only minor changes are required to demonstrate Algorithm \ref{alg:GoExploreDissimilarity} on a nontrivial problem on a discrete lattice.
 Here we take a scale parameter $\lambda \in \mathbb{Z}_+$ and consider \eqref{eq:Rastrigin} on $\mathbb{Z}^2$ under the substitution $x \leftarrow x/\lambda$, while also scaling the domain in the same way.
 This has minima at $(\lambda \mathbb{Z})^2$, with the global minimum at the origin as before.
-By using the same pseudorandom number generator seed (which we normally do anyway for reproducibility), we can see a very similar variant of \S \ref{sec:real} emerge: see Figures \ref{fig:RastriginInteger_300_20220610} and \ref{fig:RastriginInteger_3000_20220610} in \S \ref{sec:IntegerResults}.
+By using the same pseudorandom number generator seed (which we normally do anyway for reproducibility), we can see a very similar variant of \S \ref{sec:real} emerge: see \S G of the supplement.

 For binary problems, we embed $\mathbb{F}_2$ in $\mathbb{Z}$ via $0 \mapsto 0$ and $1 \mapsto 1$.

 The Sherrington-Kirkpatrick (SK) spin glass objective is \cite{bolthausen2007spin,panchenko2012sherrington}